 - (2) Protected areas are declared in particular around astronomical observatories.
-Protected areas declared by the effective date of this Order are given in the Appendix.
-Another or larger protected areas can be declared also by the Ministry of Environment. - (3) It is upon the subject, for whose interest the protected area has been declared by the Government (or Ministry), to announce this fact to the concerned municipalities and operators of light sources. - (4) Protected area can be declared on their territory by the municipal authorities, within their delegated competences.
+Protected areas declared by the effective date of this Order are given in the Appendix. - (3) It is upon the subject, for whose interest the protected area has been declared by the Government, to announce this fact to the concerned municipalities and operators of light sources. - (4) Protected area can be declared on their territory by the municipal authorities, within their delegated competences.